openhwgroup/core-v-mcu/emulation/quickstart/README.md

 ## NOR flash

+### Using the bootloader

+The A2 bootloader is capable of collecting an executable file in Srecord format via UART0 and storing it into flash.
+A [python script](https://github.com/openhwgroup/core-v-mcu-cli-test/cli_test/serialPort.py) (also available [here](https://github.com/openhwgroup/core-v-mcu-demo/demo/serialPort.py)) can transfer the `srec` file from the host PC to the MCU.
+No specific HW or SW configuration is needed other than the normal microUSB connected to J6.

+### Using CLI test

 The [`core-v-mcu-cli_test`](https://github.com/openhwgroup/core-v-mcu-cli-test) suite can be used to program a NOR flash connected to the JXADC header.

 Additional HW requirement